 The federal New Markets Tax Credit (NMTC) program serves as a resource to help fuel job creation and economic development efforts by promoting equity investment in low-income urban and rural communities.
 Through its Community Development Entity, WHEDA awards NMTCs to enhance financing for projects in highly distressed areas throughout Wisconsin that have demonstrable community impact.

 Businesses involved in NMTC deals can obtain benefits including lower interest rates on loans, interest-only payments for seven years, non-traditional financing not available in the marketplace, access to a reduced cost of capital, and more.
 NMTC recipients include manufacturers, small technology firms, inner-city shopping centers, commercial real estate developments, retail stores, hotels, and health care facilities.

-Projects must be located in highly distressed census tracts – which are determined by factors such as poverty rates and percentage of median family income.
+Projects must be located in highly distressed census tracts – which are determined by factors such as poverty rates, unemployment rates and the percentage of median family income.
 The NMTC is a competitive program administered by the U.S. Department of the Treasury’s Community Development Financial Institutions Fund.

 Impact in Wisconsin

 Since 2004, the Wisconsin Housing and Economic Development Authority (WHEDA), through its Community Development Entity, has received $575 million in New Markets Tax Credits (NMTCs) by the U.S. Department of the Treasury.

 The NMTC program, originated by Congress in 2000, provides individual and corporate tax incentives to investors who make equity investments in Community Development Entities, which invest in rural and urban low-income communities.

 Businesses involved in NMTC deals obtain access to a reduced cost of capital.
 Communities benefit from jobs created through investments as well as greater access to public facilities, goods, and services.